2018 NFL draft quarterback class primer: Everything you need to know

 New York Giants

-The Giants still have a shot to pick No. 2, which could put them in position to draft Eli Manning's successor.
+The Giants?are in position to draft Eli Manning's successor.
 Their quarterback depth chart features Manning and completely untested 2017 third-rounder Davis Webb.
 They could move on from Manning after this season and turn it over to a couple of young guys, or they could keep Manning if they think whichever QB they pick here isn't ready to start.

 AJ McCarron could be an Andy Dalton successor, but McCarron also could be an unrestricted free agent.
 If a new coaching staff wants to make changes in Cincinnati, Dalton could be on the outs, and the Bengals could be looking for other options.